huj3/TEST/TEST4.rst

   | LGA75                          | 14            | 42             | 24              | 227             | 27              |
   +--------------------------------+---------------+----------------+-----------------+-----------------+-----------------+

-  .. note:: The results of Canu, Flye and Wtdbg are copied from ftp://ftp.dfci.harvard.edu/pub/hli/wtdbg/dm-ISO1, published by `wtdbg2 paper <https://www.nature.com/articles/s41592-019-0669-3>`__, the complete result of Quast can be seen from `here <./TEST4.pdf>`__.
+  .. note:: The results of Canu, Flye and Wtdbg are copied from ftp://ftp.dfci.harvard.edu/pub/hli/wtdbg/dm-ISO1, published by `wtdbg2 paper <https://www.nature.com/articles/s41592-019-0669-3>`__, the complete result of Quast can be seen from :download:`here <./TEST4.pdf>`.